pikulet/lumen/content/posts/cs3245-language-model.md

 ### Computation optimisations

-Since the probabilities `(count / total number of tokens in language multiplied together many times)` end up very small, a logarithm operation is performed to prevent floating point errors.
+Since the probabilities `(count / total number of tokens in language multiplied together many times)` end up very small, a logarithm operation is performed to prevent floating point errors skewing the results.

 ### Remarks